9thAAC/9thAAC.github.io/index.md

 Please include your first and last name in the payment description, and email your payment confirmation (e.g. pdf or sceenshot) to [Marcel Jackson](mailto:m.g.jackson@latrobe.edu.au?subject=Registration%20payment%20for%20AAC)

-Please see below for the schedule of conference registration fees.
+Please see below the conference registration fees.

 <html>
 <table class="unstyledTable">